ksduye/The-Other-Roles-Edited/README.md

 | Can't Move During Cam Duration | -
 -----------------------

-## Medium
+## 医生
 ### **阵营:船员**
-The medium is a crewmate who can ask the souls of dead players for information.
-Like the Seer, the medium will see the souls of the players who have died (after the next meeting) and can question them.
+The 医生 is a crewmate who can ask the souls of dead players for information.
+Like the 灵媒, the 医生 will see the souls of the players who have died (after the next meeting) and can question them.
 They then gets random information about the soul or the killer in the chat.
 The souls only stay for one round, i.e. until the next meeting.
 Depending on the options, the souls can only be questioned once and then disappear.
 \
 **Questions:**
 The souls will always prefer to answer with the role specific information first!

 **Role specific:**
-- Sheriff suicide: "Yikes, that Sheriff shot backfired."
+- 警长 suicide: "Yikes, that 警长 shot backfired."
-- Thief suicide: "I tried to steal the gun from their pocket, but they were just happy to see me."
+- 窃贼 suicide: "I tried to steal the gun from their pocket, but they were just happy to see me."
-- Active Lover dies: "I wanted to get out of this toxic relationship anyways."
+- Active 恋人 dies: "I wanted to get out of this toxic relationship anyways."
-- Passiv Lover suicide: "The love of my life died, thus with a kiss I die."
+- Passiv 恋人 suicide: "The love of my life died, thus with a kiss I die."
-- Lawyer client kills Lawyer: "My client killed me.
+- 律师 client kills 律师: "My client killed me.
 Do I still get paid?"
-- Teamkill Jackal/Sidekick: "First they sidekicked me, then they killed me...
+- Teamkill 豺狼/跟班: "First they 跟班ed me, then they killed me...
 BUT WHY?"
-- Teamkill Impostor: "I guess they confused me for the Spy, is there even one?"
+- Teamkill Impostor: "I guess they confused me for the 卧底, is there even one?"
 - Submerged o2-Kill: "Do I really need that mask for breathing?"
-- Warlock self kill: "MAYBE I cursed the person next to me and killed myself.
+- 术士 self kill: "MAYBE I cursed the person next to me and killed myself.
 Oops."
-- Vulture/Cleaner eats/cleans body: "Is my dead body some kind of art now or... aaand it's gone."
+- 秃鹫/清理者 eats/cleans body: "Is my dead body some kind of art now or... aaand it's gone."

 **Else random:**
-- "I'm not sure, but I guess a darker/lighter color killed me."
+- "I'm not sure, but I guess a darker/执灯人 color killed me."
 - "If I counted correctly, then I died x seconds before the meeting started."
 - "If my role hasn't been saved, there's no (role) in the game anymore."
 - "It seems like my killer was the (role)."